 We have exciting news!
 After a successful fundraising campaign, the Department of Music’s brand new Steinway piano has arrived.

-In 2016, Gail Korpan and Joanne Robarts made a donation to the Department of Music to commemorate their father’s passing and support their love of music.
+In 2016, Gail Korpan and Joanne Robarts made a donation to the Department of Music in support of their family’s love of music, and to honour both their parents, John and Marie Smulski.
 After careful consideration, the Department decided it would be beneficial to purchase a new concert grand piano for Convocation Hall.
 Introducing a new piano to Con Hall will give students and faculty members access to the highest quality instruments.
 Guest artists would also shine on a fantastic piano.
 Therefore, they used this wonderful donation to initiate a larger fundraising program called 88 Keys.

 The response to this fundraising initiative was overwhelming and in less than a year the money for a new grand piano was raised.